CAREERS & VOLUNTEERING

 JOB VACANCIES

 We aim to be inclusive and encourage applications from candidates with transferable skills and varied career backgrounds.
-We are open to applications from individuals who may not meet every criterion but can demonstrate the potential to grow into aspects of the role.
-If you would like to discuss the NCEM, the requirements of the role, or have any questions regarding a potential application, please contact Cherry Fricker at cherry.fricker@ncem.co.uk or on 01904 632220.
+We are also open to applications from individuals who may not meet every criterion but can demonstrate the potential to grow into aspects of the role.
+If you have any questions regarding a potential application, please contact Cherry Fricker at cherry.fricker@ncem.co.uk or on 01904 632220.

 Essential Skills & Experience